lucarossi612/Quadrilatero/README.md

 --- Base and derived classes in C++ ---

 "Quadrilateral" is the base class.
-Instead, "Rectangle" is a derived class.
+Instead, "Rectangle" and "Rhombus" are derived classes.